davidsbatista/TAC-Entity-Linking/README.md

 - Washington (state), United States
 - Washington, D.C., the capital of the United States

 This repository contains the code for an entity linking prototype, trained and tested with the datasets from the TAC Entity-Linking sub-task.
-A detaied report of the system can be found [here](dsbatista-projecto_RI.pdf)
+A detaied description of the prototype system can be found in this [report](dsbatista-projecto_RI.pdf)

 Data